FriendsOfSymfony/FOSElasticaBundle/Resources/doc/setup.md

 `fos_elastica.index.search.user` and is an instance of `Elastica\Type`.

 FOSElasticaBundle requires a provider for each type that will notify when an object that maps to a type has been modified.
 The bundle ships with support for Doctrine and Propel objects.

 Below is an example for the Doctrine ORM.
-For additional information regarding integration with Doctrine or Propel or how to create a custom provider, see [type-providers.md].

 ```yaml
                 user: